Bronchiolitis: Signs and symptoms

+These symptoms can develop over one to three days.
+Crackles or wheeze are typical findings on listening to the chest with a stethoscope.
+Wheezes can occasionally be heard without a stethoscope.
+The child may also experience apnea, or brief pauses in breathing, but this can occur due to many conditions that are not just bronchiolitis.
+After the acute illness, it is common for the airways to remain sensitive for several weeks, leading to recurrent cough and wheeze.

 Causes

-The term usually refers to acute viral bronchiolitis, a common disease in infancy.
-This is most commonly caused by respiratory syncytial virus (RSV, also known as human pneumovirus).
-Other agents that cause this illness include human metapneumovirus, influenza, parainfluenza, coronavirus, adenovirus, rhinovirus and mycoplasma.
+Bronchiolitis is most commonly caused by respiratory syncytial virus (RSV, also known as human pneumovirus).
+Other agents that cause this illness include, but are not limited to, human metapneumovirus, influenza, parainfluenza, coronavirus, adenovirus, rhinovirus and mycoplasma.

 Risk factors

-Children are at an increased risk for progression to severe respiratory disease if they have any of the following additional factors:
+Children are at an increased risk for progression to severe respiratory disease if they have any of the following additional risk factors: